 Incidents Without Known Resolution

 This metric represents the number of tickets that could not be solved with known interventions.
-A number of unresolved incidents can lead you to evaluate the quality of your agents’ actions or the appropriate use of a knowledge base.
+Several unresolved incidents can lead you to evaluate the quality of your agents’ actions or the appropriate use of a knowledge base.

 Escalated Incidents

-Another option to consider for a large number of Level 2 incidents is to rely on access to a self-service portal.
+Another option to consider for many Level 2 incidents is to rely on access to a self-service portal.
 This categorizes complex incidents to the help desk for better processing.

 Incidents per Department

-The number of incidents initiated by different teams in your organization shows which departments are sending the most requests for services.
+The number of incidents initiated by different teams in your organization shows which departments send the most service requests.

 This indicator allows you to assign resources to the right tasks and to meet the most demanding business units (or the highest priority ones depending on the needs of the business).
-In a context of modernization of ITSM processes where each department can benefit from effective management of internal services, this metric makes sense.
+This metric makes sense in the context of the modernization of ITSM processes, where each department can benefit from effective management of internal services.

 Number of Active Tickets